bubblegumsoldier/vidoc/README.md

 ### Pause Videos often

-Oftentimes you might find yourself stumbling over words or trying to formulate the same idea in many different words.
-Sometimes it makes sense to **pause** the video, think about the best formulation and **resume** once you know how to find the shortest way to bring your point accross.
+Oftentimes you might find yourself stumbling over words or trying to formulate the same idea in different ways.
+Sometimes it makes sense to **pause** the video, think about the best formulation and **resume** once you know how to find the easiest formulation to bring your point accross.

 ### Usage of Whiteboards